BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

 value and the last value stored is greater than a threshold.

     type: 0x09
-    bytes 0-1: 16-bit value (big-endian) This is the initial value. bytes 2-3: 16 bit threshold (bit-endian) for saving changes
+    bytes 0-1: 16-bit value (little-endian) This is the initial value. bytes 2-3: 16 bit threshold (little-endian) for saving changes

-Reading and writing are done on a 2-byte big endian value which sets the current value.
-If the current value is more than the threshold difference from the last persisted value,
+Reading and writing are done on a 2-byte little endian value which sets the current value.
+If the current value is more than the threshold difference from the last persisted value, then the persisted value is updated.
+This is a simple form of wear-prevention for flash and eeprom devices in cases where a value is updated often, but typically with small changes that are not significant.

+(TODO: this may not be needed and is a result of emulating how the beer temp was updated externally and persisted in the old codebase.
+The new code may use a locally stored profile via ValueProfile object which computes the current value and manages it's own persistence.)

 Indirect Value